Sunday, January 31st, 2010

 It turns out that the station was previewing the new Green Day album, 21st Century Breakdown, (due out in stores and online today).
 I consider myself somewhat of a Green Day fan, despite the fact I only own Dookie and American Idiot.
 (And there’s a good, somewhat funny concert story related to the band mixed in there as well.)
 As such, I’ve been cautiously optimistic about their new album.

-Fortunately, from what I heard in between futile stops at closed pet stores, it sounded pretty good, and I decided to buy it today.
-But as I made that decision, I realized that there are very few albums coming out soon that I’m genuinely looking forward to with anticipation and excitement.
-And I was truly surprised by how ambivalent I really felt about this release by a band that I know I like.
+From what I heard in between futile stops at closed pet stores, I decided to buy it today.
+But as I made that decision, I realized that, while maybe I’m just uninformed, there are very few albums coming out that I’m genuinely looking forward to with anticipation and excitement.
+And I was truly surprised about how ambivalent I really felt about this release by a band that I know I like.
 Maybe that’s because as we get older, we become more picky and more frugal.
-Or perhaps we just haven’t heard anything awesome in such a long time, we figure it might be best to wait and see if we hear some buzz before we cautiously download a song, much less an entire album.
+Or perhaps we just haven’t heard anything awesome in such a long time, we figure it might be best to wait and see if we hear a buzz before we cautiously download a song, much less an entire album.